chaudh19/heroku-django-quickstart/README.md

 Check out  `requirements.txt`  to make sure it looks right:

 ```
-dj-database-url==0.5.0
+dj-database-url==0.5.0 (we'll add this later)
 Django==2.2.13
 django-heroku==0.3.1
 gunicorn==20.0.4
 psycopg2==2.7.5
+psycopg2-binary==2.8.5
+python-dotenv==0.13.0 (we'll add this later)
 pytz==2019.3
 whitenoise==4.1.4
 ```

 As you build your Django project, chances are you’ll find some other module you need.
 If so, don’t forget to  `pip3 freeze > requirements.txt` whenever you deploy those changes.

 ## 6. runtime.txt